Best Nursing Student Apps (2026): 10 Study & Clinical Tools

 Spaced Repetition Methodology in Nursing Apps

-Three apps in the stack use spaced repetition; the algorithms differ.
+Three apps in the stack use spaced repetition, but the algorithms differ.

 Anki uses the SM-2 algorithm with optional FSRS (Free Spaced Repetition Scheduler) since 2024.
 FSRS reduces card count by an estimated 20-30% versus SM-2 at the same retention target by tuning intervals to per-card difficulty, not a fixed multiplier.
 For pharmacology decks with 2,000+ cards, FSRS saves roughly 4-6 review hours per week at a 90% retention target.